bartventer/dotfiles/README.md

 This script is designed to work on the following operating systems:

 -   Debian-based distributions (like Ubuntu)
--   Red Hat-based distributions (like Fedora, RockyLinux)
+-   Red Hat-based distributions (like Fedora)
 -   Arch Linux
 -   macOS